-Note: This article was first published in the Hudson Institute’s website
+Note: This article was first published at Hudson Institute in Washington.

 Nepal’s perception towards Chinese proximity and growing regional footprint has been a combination of hope, harmony, expectations, admiration, hesitation and uncertainty which has marked the character of Nepal-China relations since the Nepal-China Peace Agreement of 1792.
 However, through Chinese President Xi’s “new era”, China has demonstrated more clarity on its Nepal policy by active engagement.
 From high-level visits to tourism, China has been critical in developing infrastructure in Nepal such as hydropower stations, telecommunication networks, roads, training centers, airports, and restaurants.
 Nepal’s northern neighbor has increased its presence in the country and deepened the economic engagement between the two nations.